 How to use pH-balanced shampoo for dogs’ dry skin?

-It would be best if you bathed your dog as needed, but not too often.
+It would be best to bathe your dog as needed, but not too often.
 Try to bathe your dog no more than twice a week.
 A pH-balanced shampoo will help restore the natural balance of oils on their skin.
 Bathe your dog only when needed, and be careful not to use pH-balanced shampoos on your dog’s coat too often.

 You may also read: Best Herbal Flea Treatment for Dogs